jeremy-j-ackso/sometimes-jeremy-thinks/content/post/experimenting-with-gitlab-ci.md

 services running in under an hour, and when I succeeded I was over the moon with joy.
-I also suspected that I may have had enough to make running a minimal test suite in GitLab CI.
+I also suspected that I may have had enough to make running a minimal test suite in GitLab CI possible.
-So looked at the documentation for that, watched a couple of webinars put on by the GitLab sales staff, and immediately saw the similarity between how you set up `docker-compose` and how you set up GitLab CI.
+So I looked at the documentation for that, watched a couple of webinars put on by the GitLab sales staff, and immediately saw the similarity between how you set up `docker-compose` and how you set up GitLab CI.
 I got GitLab CI running with passing jobs on my next push and got that rush